ms1963/SudokuSolverAndGenerator/README.md

         links imply that there are further cells in the sam row,  column, quadrant that also contain num as candidate.

+   For inner strong links (innerLinks) the entry is:

+    (cell, num1, num2) with cell = (i, j)

+            i, j, num1, num2 in range (1, DIM+1)

+        i.e., num1 and num2 are the only
+        candidates of the cell.
+If num1 is not the right candidate for the cell, then num2 must be the right one, and vice versa.
    ```